-Our net revenue increased by 50.2% to RMB703.6 million in 2015 from RMB468.3 million in 2014.
-This increase was due to increases in both service revenue and IT equipment sales.
-Service revenue increased by RMB202.7 million, comprising an increase in revenue from colocation services of RMB158.4 million, an increase in revenue from managed services of RMB42.2 million and an increase in revenue from consulting services of RMB2.1 million.
-These increases were mainly due to (i) an increase in area utilized from 15,862 sqm to 22,365 sqm from December 31, 2014 to December 31, 2015 as customers with commitments physically moved into the data center area, (ii) the signing of new service contracts by customers who commenced utilizing services during the period and (iii) the commencement of operations of one of our Shanghai and one of our Beijing data center facilities that we designate as SH2 and BJ1.
+Our net revenue increased by 50.1% to RMB1,056.0 million in 2016 from RMB703.6 million in 2015.
+This increase was due to an increase in service revenue of RMB349.4 million, as well as an increase in IT equipment sales of RMB2.9 million.
+The increase in service revenue consisted of an increase in revenue from colocation services of RMB269.2 million and an increase in revenue from managed services of RMB82.0 million, which was offset by a decrease in revenue from consulting services of RMB1.8 million.
+These increases in service revenue were mainly due to (i) an increase in area utilized from 22,365 sqm to 37,082 sqm from December 31, 2015 to December 31, 2016 as customers with commitments moved into the data center area, (ii) the signing of new service contracts by customers who commenced utilizing services during the period, (iii) the commencement of operations of two new data centers in Shanghai and Beijing in the second half year of 2015 and another three new data centers in Shanghai and Shenzhen in 2016, and (iv) the addition of a new data center in Guangzhou through the acquisition of Weiteng Construction.